 When Is a Breathing Problem Severe Enough to Warrant Surgery?

 There are risks with any surgery and nasal surgery is no exception.
 Similar risks occur whether nasal surgery is done for functional breathing problems or for cosmetic concerns.
 The benefits of nasal surgery should therefore outweigh the risks of harm or complications.
 The cause of the breathing problem also has to be considered because surgery is only effective for certain conditions.
-For instance, seasonal allergies or recurrent sinus infections normally improve with medical therapy without need for surgical intervention while a deviated septum or crooked nose after nasal trauma will benefit from surgery to correct the deformity.
+For instance, seasonal allergies or recurrent sinus infections normally improve with medical therapy without the need for surgical intervention while a deviated septum or crooked nose after nasal trauma will benefit from surgery to correct the deformity.

-The nose plays an important role to the aesthetic appearance of the face since it is located in the middle of the face.
+The nose plays an important role in the aesthetic appearance of the face since it is located in the middle of the face.
 The nose also is important to breathing and thus serves two purposes – beauty and function.
-Due to the dual roles of the nose, changing the form (or aesthetic appearance) can affect function (or breathing) while changing the structure for to improve breathing can also affect the appearance of the nose.
-When improving the breathing is the main goal, an honest discussion needs to be made about the potential of changing the patient’s appearance with nasal surgery.
+Due to the dual roles of the nose, changing the form (or aesthetic appearance) can affect function (or breathing) while changing the structure to improve breathing can also affect the appearance of the nose.
+When improving breathing is the main goal, an honest discussion needs to be made about the potential of changing the patient’s appearance with nasal surgery.
 The benefits of surgery and the other risks of nasal surgery also have to be explained.
 Not all breathing problems are easily solved with surgery.
 Some problems with breathing can be improved with medical therapy and these options need to be exhausted before pursuing surgery.

 The potential causes of nasal breathing that should be treated with medical therapy first include allergies and sinusitis.
-Occasionally, allergies can be severe enough to cause significant blockage that is not improved with drugs and medications alone.
+Occasionally, allergies can be severe enough to cause a significant blockage that is not improved with drugs and medications alone.
 In these cases, surgery to shave and shrink the spongy nasal tissue can be a great option.
 Chronic sinusitis with nasal swelling can also improve with surgery to open up the sinus passages when medical therapy has failed.

 Structural causes of nasal breathing are more likely to permanently improve with nasal surgery and these causes include a deviated septum, crooked nose after nasal trauma, and narrowing of the entry to the nasal passageways also known as nasal valve collapse or stenosis.